(Photo courtesy of NetPS Plant Finder)

 Hyssop has masses of beautiful spikes of lightly-scented powder blue flowers rising above the foliage in mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its fragrant oval leaves remain forest green in color throughout the season.

 This is an herbaceous perennial herb with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
-It is a good choice for attracting butterflies to your yard.
+It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Hyssop is sutiable for the following landscape applications;